devfulcrum/2021sp-final-project-devfulcrum/docs/source/process/index.rst

         melt_df.groupby(["Country/Region", "Date"]).sum()

-Load the data to the database for visualization
+Load the data to the database for visualization, below snippet of code runs via scheduled job daily and helps with loading the data to covid_data table.

 .. code-block::